Brass, Reeds, and Percussion

 -

-This edition features original Renaissance wind-band music played on cornetts and sackbuts.
+This edition features original classical wind-band music by Carl Stamitz and marches by Harry L. Alford.